Wiring a Ceiling Fan Wireless Remote Control

-How to Wire a Ceiling Fan Remote Control Module: Common Mistakes with Ceiling Fan Pull Chain Switches and Remote Controls, Remote Control Module Unit Applications.
+How to Wire a Ceiling Fan Wireless Remote Control Module: Common Mistakes with Ceiling Fan Pull Chain Switches and Remote Controls, Remote Control Module Unit Applications.© By: Dave Rongey

-Guide to Wiring a Ceiling Fan Remote Control Unit
+Guide to Wiring a Ceiling Fan Wireless Control Unit

 - If the ceiling fan and receiver have power, why can’t the remote control wall switch work without a load connected to the fan and receiver?